CD (Professionally Manufactured:Replicated and Duplicated CD)

 - A. There are various reasons.
 It may be that the original CD release is out of print and there is insufficient demand to justify the expense of a replicated CD repress of 500 units.
 Or it could be that the release is intended only for download release, but we’ve made a physical version available for customers who don’t download.
 There isn’t the same demand for physical product as there used to be because downloads and streaming has become more popular.

-- Q. What format/rate are the MP3 and Flac downloads?
+- Q. What format/rate are the MP3, Flac and Apple Lossless downloads?

 - Q. Can I download directly to my phone/tablet?